SRI-CSL/radler/examples/android/README.rst

     cd roscpp_android
     ./do_docker.sh

-Copy *do\_radler.sh* script to the Docker workspace for cross compilation of radler nodes.
+Copy *do\_radler.sh* script to the Docker workspace for cross compilation of Radler nodes.

 ::